 Initial at-home recovery: Return to daily energy in 3–6 weeks; full recovery in 3–6 months.

-Apollo, Fortis, Artemis Hospitals (India)
+Fortis, Artemis Hospitals (India)

 Memorial Sisli, Acibadem, Medipol Hospitals (Turkey)